-DGL, or deglycyrrhizinated licorice, is one of my favorite supplements.
-It has so many health benefits, is affordable, tastes good, and is effective!
-The beneficial effects of DGL are many, and include healing stomach ulcers, promoting healthy digestion, and alleviating GERD, which is so prevalent in today’s society.
-And the best part is that DGL doesn’t just relieve symptoms, but it actually helps to heal the digestive tract.
-Not many supplements can make this claim.
+DGL, or deglycyrrhizinated licorice root, is one of my favorite supplements.
+It heals stomach ulcers, promotes healthy digestion, and alleviates GERD, which is so prevalent in today’s society.
+And it does all this without interfering with cortisol levels.
+DGL is powerful because it doesn’t just relieve symptoms, it heals the digestive tract.
+Not many supplements live up to this claim.

 How DGL Differs From Traditional Licorice Root

 Glycyrrihizinated licorice root is an adaptogen that has been used by many cultures for a myriad of conditions including fatigue, respiratory issues, and hormonal imbalances.
-It is effective for adrenal dysfunction as it extends the half-life of cortisol.
-Licorice root also contains plant-based estrogens so naturally alleviates the symptoms of PMS and menopause.
+It’s beneficial for adrenal dysfunction as it extends the half-life of cortisol.
+Licorice root also contains plant-based estrogens so it naturally alleviates the symptoms of PMS and menopause.

 How DGL Heals

-This effective supplement heals by increasing the number of mucus-secreting cells in the GI tract.
-This extra mucus acts as a barrier protecting the esophagus from the damaging effects of stomach acid, and repairing inflamed tissues.
+This therapeutic supplement heals by increasing the number of mucus-secreting cells in the GI tract.
+This extra mucus acts as a barrier to protect the esophagus from the damaging effects of stomach acid.
+It also repairs inflamed tissues.
 Unlike popular antacids on the market today, DGL does not inhibit stomach acid, which only worsens acid reflux, and similar conditions, by decreasing digestive capacity.

 - Peptic ulcers

 - Inflamed stomach and esophagus